 - you can discuss the treatment and if you decide to go ahead with it, you will be required to give written consent

 - you'll be involved in all decisions about your treatment throughout your stay in hospital

 - staff will, at your request, make sure a friend or relative is kept informed of your progress

 - your privacy will be respected

 - doctors and nurses treating you will be sensitive to your religious, spiritual and cultural needs

 - your healthcare is the priority, and the treatment you receive will not be affected by gender, sexuality, age or disability

-- efforts will be made to offer you a bed on a single sex ward where possible and any dietary requirements will be assessed
+- efforts will be made to offer you a bed on a single sex bay where possible and any dietary requirements will be assessed

 Making a complaint